 Nigel Mills: I wish my hon.
 Friend and the Secretary of State all the best for the discussions that will happen later today or tomorrow.
 If we stick to the timetable that gets the Bill through by the end of the year, will he confirm when he thinks payments can start being made to the victims?

-Nigel Mills: What steps the Government are taking to ensure that small and medium-sized enterprises can access opportunities to secure Government contracts.
+Nigel Mills: What steps the Government are taking to tackle economic crime.

 Nigel Mills: I welcome the new economic crime plan, and I agree we need more resources to finance people to tackle these various crimes.
 What more will be done under that new plan to strengthen our protections against fraud?

 Nigel Mills: How does the Secretary of State assess her duty to propose a date for an election?
 In the absence of these measures, would she have had to call an election in the very near future, or would she have had the power to name a date at some point in the future, rather than perhaps six or seven weeks after the existing powers had lapsed?

 Nigel Mills: I thank the Leader of the House for the second day.
 Will he confirm whether this is a change of approach from the Government?
 In future, will they always, in timetabling, treat Northern Ireland business as urgent and give it extra time, or is this a one-off for other reasons?

 Nigel Mills: Does the Prime Minister agree with me about the importance of tackling corruption and tax evasion around the world and about the key role that knowing who really owns companies plays in that?
 Does she therefore welcome the announcement today by Jersey, Guernsey and the Isle of Man that they will open their registers in a couple of years’ time, and will she urge our remaining overseas...

 Nigel Mills: Does the Secretary of State agree that nursing associates are an excellent new role on the frontline of the NHS, delivering hands-on care for patients?
 If so, what more can be done to get more of them across the country?